jake-knerr/js-style-guide/README.md

 - `/validators` - Validators are middleware used to validate data before it gets to the services.
   - All exported functions use `validateXXX` as a naming scheme.
 They validate and sanitize data in requests.
   - They validate the shape of data so typically there are no hits to the database or services.
-  - For errors, either throw `400`|`500` for tampering, or errors in an array on the `Request` object for handling by controllers.
+  - For errors, either throw `400`|`500` for tampering, or errors in an array on the `Request` object for handling by handlers.
 - `/types` - Enums, classes, and jsdoc definitions that are specific to the feature, and can be used by other features.
 - `/utils` - Feature specific utilities.